When A Car Accident Is Caused By A Side Impact

 If you have been involved in a side-impact collision and have been injured as a result, the experienced Fort Lauderdale car accident lawyers at Englander Peebles can assist you in obtaining the compensation that you deserve for your injuries.
-Englander Peebles is a personal injury law firm based in Fort Lauderdale handling cases throughout Florida.
+Call us at 954-928-9909 to make an appointment.
+For your convenience, an online contact form is also available.

 Side-Impact Car Accident Statistics

-Researchers from Yale University conducted a study that showed that around 3.18 million annual occurrences of vehicle side impacts in the United States, and between 10 to 18 percent of occupants involved in these types of accidents sustain neck injuries.
-The study conducted surveys of 3,014 occupants involved in automobile collisions, of which 19 percent sustained injuries in side-impact accidents.
+Researchers from Yale University conducted a study that showed that there are around 3.2 million annual occurrences of vehicle side impacts in the United States and between 10% to 18% of occupants involved in these types of accidents sustain neck injuries.
+The study conducted surveys of 3,014 occupants involved in automobile collisions, of which 19% sustained injuries in side-impact accidents.

 There are two general types of side-impact collisions.
-A broadside collision, more commonly known as a “t-bone” crash, is where one vehicle’s front end crashes head-on on the broadside of another vehicle.
+A broadside collision, more commonly known as a “T-bone” crash, is where one vehicle’s front-end crashes head-on with the broadside of another vehicle.

 Vehicles in intersections and parking lots are the most vulnerable to T-bone crashes since they are usually traveling perpendicular to other vehicles.
-This may occur when a driver fails to yield a right of way, runs a stop sign or a red light, or makes a turn at an intersection at a high rate of speed without gauging oncoming traffic.
+A T-bone crash may occur when a driver fails to yield a right of way, runs a stop sign or a red light, or makes a turn at an intersection at a high rate of speed without gauging oncoming traffic.

-Another type of side-impact collision is a lateral impact where a vehicle gets too close and its side hits the side of another vehicle.
-This occurs when a vehicle attempts to change lanes on a highway without seeing the car in his or her blind spot, therefore hitting its side.
+Another type of side-impact collision is a lateral impact, where a vehicle gets too close and its side hits the side of another vehicle.
+This occurs when a driver of a vehicle attempts to change lanes on a highway without seeing the car in their blind spot, therefore hitting its side.

-Injuries from side-impact collisions have the potential to be severe, disabling, and even fatal.
-If you have been injured in a side-impact collision in Broward, Miami-Dade, Palm Beach, or in any county in Florida, the experienced car accident attorneys at Englander Peebles can provide you with effective representation to obtain the compensation that you deserve for your injuries.
+Injuries from side-impact collisions have the potential to be severe, disabling and even fatal.
+If you have been injured in a side-impact collision in any county in Florida, the experienced car accident attorneys at Englander Peebles can provide you with effective representation to obtain the compensation that you deserve for your injuries.